WP Optimal State Plugin Banner

 🔄 2.5.
 Upgrading From FREE Version

 The upgrade process is straightforward.
-Simply uninstall the free version, then install the PRO version.
+Simply replace the free version with the PRO version.

 📊 2.6.
 Filesystem Footprint (What the Plugin Creates)

-On activation, the plugin creates the following directories and files to store its data.
-All data is kept securely within your wp-content/uploads/ folder.
+On activation, the plugin creates the following directories and database tables to ensure persistent operation and data integrity.

 ⚠️ WARNING - NGINX SERVERS